With helpful Hosts, free Wi-Fi hotspots, support for people with disabilities, parents' rooms, and research rooms, Te Papa looks after you well.

 - captions on videos and hearing-aid loops.

-Te Papa has two parents’ rooms – in Te Papa Cafe by the children’s play area (Level 1) and beside StoryPlace (Level 2).
+Te Papa has two rooms for parents of small children – in Te Papa Cafe by the children’s play area (Level 1) and beside StoryPlace (Level 2).

 The rooms have nappy-changing facilities, breast-feeding chairs, and sinks.
 You can also find nappy-changing facilities in the women’s toilets by The Marae (Level 4).